Hyatt And American Airlines Axe Points-Earning: New Status Perks And Free Nights Unveiled For 2025

 In its place, AAdvantage and Hyatt rewards become options within each program’s choice platforms, beginning with each program’s new member year (January 1 for Hyatt, March 1 for American):

 • Redeem Hyatt points for AAdvantage ‘status for a day’: Explorist and Globalist members can redeem 5,000 Hyatt points for AAdvantage Gold; 8,000 points for Platinum, and 12,000 points for Platinum Pro – these are the same number of AAdvantage miles American now charges their own elites to gift these statuses.
-These can be redeemed for your own travel on American, or gifted to anyone you wish.
+These can be redeemed for the trip of your choice on American.

 • American benefits as Hyatt Milestone Rewards: Hyatt members can choose American Airlines benefits as their reward option, beginning at 20 nights.